Tophet: In the Bible

-Extra-Biblical attestations
+Extrabiblical attestations

 There is no archaeological evidence for the Tophet at Jerusalem, so that we are reliant on the biblical descriptions to understand it.
 Archaeology has not yet securely identified any Tophets in the Levant, but there is other evidence for child sacrifice there.
 Ancient Egyptian inscriptions from the second millennium BCE attest the practice in the Levant.
-A late 8th-century BCE Phoenician inscription from İnçirli in Turkey may indicate that first born sons were sacrificed there along with sheep and horses.
+A late 8th-century BCE Phoenician inscription from İncirli in Turkey may indicate that first born sons were sacrificed there along with sheep and horses.
 The sacrifice of first-born sons in times of crisis appears to be dealt with at length in the inscription, although the precise context is unclear.

 Greco-Roman sources also reference child sacrifice, such as an attempt at Tyre to revive a custom of sacrificing a boy during Alexander the Great's Siege of Tyre in 332 BCE, recorded by first century CE Roman historian Quintus Curtius Rufus.
 The church historian Eusebius (3rd century CE) quotes from Philo of Byblos's Phoenician history that: